 that introduce a subject to the experimental apparatus and task structure.

-For more details on tasks, see guide_task
+For more details on tasks, see the guide for writing tasks

 Terminal- user facing agent class used to control and configure program operation.
-See setup_terminal and

 pilot- Experimental agent that runs tasks on Raspberry Pis

 data- Data modeling, storage, and interfaces to external formats

 gui- GUI classes built with PySide2/Qt5 used by the terminal.
 Plots, menus, and widgets!